aquefir/nanocss/README.md

 | `#000` | `#F00` | `#0F0` | `#FF0` | `#00F` | `#F0F` | `#0FF` | `#FFF`|

 Additionally, nanoCSS provides two &lsquo;extra&rsquo; colours &ndash;
-steel and brown &ndash; which should fall back to cyan and red, respectively, in the event one cannot or does not wish to render extra colours.
+steel and brown &ndash; which should fall back to blue and red, respectively, in the event one cannot or does not wish to render extra colours.